 Yale provides several opportunities for spiritual growth.

-The Annand Program
+Annand Program For Spiritual Growth

 This week, I had my intake interview for the Annand Program.
 The Annand Program is an optional program for spiritual growth and development that Yale offers its students.
 Any YDS student may participate.
 For those in the Berkeley program, however, it is required.